From Royalty to Republics through the Eyes of Ahmet Agaoglu

 Armenians and Russians were encouraged to migrate to the region, creating greater competition for farmland and jobs.
 Christians then came to enjoy the lion’s share of official posts, to the disadvantage of their Muslim neighbours.
-By 1878 when Baku's local government assembly opened, Muslims, too, faced overt discrimination and were not allowed to take up more than half of the seats.
+By 1874, Muslims, too, faced overt discrimination and were not allowed to take up more than half of a city’s local government assembly seats.
 It became difficult for Muslims to enter the civil service altogether.

 But a Russian education also brought opportunities.
 With this in mind, Ahmet’s mother arranged for him to learn Russian, and he attended state schools in Shusha and Tbilisi.
 He was one of few Azerbaijanis in his classes, sometimes the only one.
 He continued his studies in St Petersburg before heading to Paris for university.

 Afterwards, Ahmet married Sitare Hanim, with whom he would have five children, moving to Baku to work as a teacher.
 He was also becoming politically active.
 By 1903 he had been elected into Baku’s local government and was working to alleviate the poor conditions of his fellow Azerbaijanis.
 He travelled the Caucasus, promoting education and helping to open schools.